rohit98batra/Bootcamp_Hackathon/README.md

 Step3:
 To dump the data first make a connection to database and create the table, so that realtime data could be pushed into the table.
 DO check the data types initially when creating the tables.
+In this I have used connect_database_1.py to drop or create table click_event table and used connect_database_1.pydrop or create table conversion_event table

 Step4:
 Start analysising the data.